Night (memoir): Synopsis

 Night opens in Sighet in 1941.
 The book's narrator is Eliezer, an Orthodox Jewish teenager who studies the Talmud by day, and by night "weep[s] over the destruction of the Temple".
 To the disapproval of his father, Eliezer spends time discussing the Kabbalah with Moshe (Note: Note: "Moshe" is from the original 1960 English translation.
 The name is written as "Moché-le-Bedeau" in La Nuit (1958); "Moshe" in Night (1960, 1982); "Moshe", "Moishele" and "Moishe" in All Rivers Run to the Sea (1995, 2010); "Moshe" in Elie Wiesel: Conversations (2002); and "Moishe" in Night (2006).) the Beadle, caretaker of the Hasidic shtiebel (house of prayer).

 In June 1941 the Hungarian government expelled Jews unable to prove their citizenship.
 Moshe is crammed onto a cattle train and taken to Poland.
 He manages to escape, saved by God, he believes, so that he might save the Jews of Sighet.
 He returns to the village to tell what he calls the "story of his own death", running from one house to the next: "Jews, listen to me!
 It's all I ask of you.
 No money.
 No pity.
 Just listen to me!"

 When the train crossed into Poland, he tells them, it was taken over by the Gestapo, the German secret police.
 The Jews were transferred to trucks, then driven to a forest in Galicia, near Kolomay, where they were forced to dig pits.
 When they had finished, each prisoner had to approach the hole, present his neck, and was shot.
 Babies were thrown into the air and used as targets by machine gunners.
 He tells them about Malka, the young girl who took three days to die, and Tobias, the tailor who begged to be killed before his sons; and how he, Moshe, was shot in the leg and taken for dead.
 But the Jews of Sighet would not listen, making Moshe Night's first unheeded witness.

-Sighet ghettos

 The Germans arrived in Sighet around 21 March 1944, and shortly after Passover (8–14 April that year) arrested the community leaders.
 Jews had to hand over their valuables, were not allowed to visit restaurants or leave home after six in the evening, and had to wear the yellow star at all times.
 Eliezer's father makes light of it:

 The yellow star?
 Oh well, what of it?
 You don't die of it ...

 (Poor Father!
 Of what then did you die?)